AbdeI1/AdventOfCode/README.md

 * downloading the input and placing it in the right location
 * running the solution file and submitting whatever is printed

-requires the [advent-of-code-data](https://pypi.org/project/advent-of-code-data/) package as well as pasting your Advent of Code session token into a file named `.session.data` in the same directory.
+requires the [advent-of-code-data](https://pypi.org/project/advent-of-code-data/) package as well as pasting your Advent of Code session token into a file named `.session.txt` in the same directory.
 Check the package page for more details on how to get session token. \
 Some problems require drawing letters (or other things) in a grid, then printing out the grid to read the solution.
 For these problems, the automatic submit won't work.